 Review – Deepbridge Technology Growth EIS

 The Deepbridge Technology Growth EIS is an unusual EIS fund.
 It invests in companies that have already proven demand for their products or services.
-Investors know precisely in which companies their money will be invested and can choose to invest in just one, all or a combination.
+Investors know precisely – and can normally choose – in which companies their money will be invested.

 - Technology-focused EIS fund

-- You know, and can choose, in which three companies your money is invested
+- You know, and can normally choose, in which of the five companies your money is invested

 - Experienced management, who are required to invest their own money in the offer

 - Invests in tax year 2016/17, allowing investors to offset this year’s or last year’s tax bill